 Repair Or Replace?

 A new roof is no joke, but having to do mid-sized roof repairs every year on an aging roof may, in fact, add up to the Cost of a total replacement anyway.
-The partial replacement may not even be worth it either – the difference in Cost between a full roof replacement and a partial one might add up to a few hundred.
-But if that few hundred more means not having to undergo the process again with the other half of your roof a year or two down the line, a full replacement may just be worth it.
+The partial replacement might not even be worth it either – there’s only so many times you can patch your old leaky house before deciding that tearing down and rebuilding from scratch would be cheaper.
+But if that few hundred more means never going through this again with half of our home left out for another twelve months or two, then replacing everything at once could save us enough money over time!
 Looking for a roof replacement?
 Check out Top Glaze for a wide range of roof services.